Face Off season 8

 The eighth season of the Syfy reality television series Face Off premiered on January 13, 2015.
 This season was won by Darla Edin of Minneapolis, Minnesota.

 The theme this season is "Return of the Champions".
-Three former winners Season 2 - Rayce Bird, Season 4 - Anthony Kosar, and Season 5 - Laura Tyler will guide teams of five to victory.
+Three former winners Season 2 - Rayce Bird, Season 4 - Anthony Kosar, and Season 5 - Laura Dandridge will guide teams of five to victory.
 In the end, Laura earned her second win on this show in this season.

 Prizes for this season include US$100,000, a 2015 Fiat, and a VIP trip to one of Kryolan's makeup locations.